 If you are a new or veteran supervisor of student employees, the resources below will help you through the process of hiring a student employee from funding a student position to completing new hire paperwork.

 On-campus student employment is a high-impact experience that can enhance overall career readiness by helping students develop transferable skills and gain valuable work experience.
-The resources below are based on the 8 NACE competencies and designed to support hands-on learning experiences within student employment.
+The resources below are based on the 8 NACE competencies and are designed to support hands-on learning experiences within student employment.

 LEARN: Career Ready Guide & GuideBook